steven-varga/h5cpp-doc/docs/architecture.md

 #include <h5cpp/all>
 	...
 ```
-An example to capture and handle errors centrally:
+Here is an example of how to capture and handle errors centrally:
 ```cpp
 	// some H5CPP IO routines used in your software void my_deeply_embedded_io_calls() {